zxkevinxz/ai-hero/examples/vercel-ai-sdk/13-embeddings/article.md

 As we can see, it's a bunch of arrays containing a load of numbers.
 These are vectors and these vectors represent a location in multi-dimensional space.

 Depending on the model, these arrays might be thousands of numbers long.
-And these numbers, i.e., the vector, represent the LLM's understanding of what that word is.
+And these numbers, i.e., the vector, represent the LLMs understanding of what that word is.

 ## Creating a Vector Database